 The database can be used free of charge for research and educational purposes.
 Redistribution and commercial use is not permitted.
 If you publish using data from this website (journal publications, conference papers, abstracts, technical reports, etc.), please cite the following paper:

-We kindly ask you to register your details at https://goo.gl/forms/hfyOoS4or8PlEyzu2 before you can download the data.
+We kindly ask you to register your details by sending an email to Veronika Cheplygina (vech (at) itu (dot) dk ) before you can download the data.
 This is to keep you updated should there be any changes to the data, any related publications, etc, that you might want to be informed of.

-The dataset contains derived features from CT images of patients and controls scanned at different centers, with different scanners and scanning parameters.
+The dataset contains derived features (320-dimensional feature vectors) from CT images of patients and controls scanned at two different centers, with different scanners and scanning parameters.
+The two datasets are referred to as DLCST and Frederikshavn.

 Each image is represented by 50 feature vectors, where each feature vector describes a volumetric ROIs of size 41 x 41x 41 voxels, extracted at random locations inside the lung mask.
 Two different feature types are available: